twagar11/ansible-labs/4-playbooks-and-roles.md

 $ ansible-galaxy role install -p roles/ arillso.motd
 ```

-That\'s all you need to do---once the download is complete, you can
+That\'s all you need to do -- once the download is complete, you can
 import or include the role in your playbook just as you would for the
 manually created roles we have discussed in this lab.
 Note that if
 you don\'t specify [-p roles/], [ansible-galaxy] installs